Oregon Beer Awards 2017

 Fresh Hop

-Winner awards will also be given in the following categories, as voted upon by the OBA Academy:
+Winner were also announced in the following categories, as voted upon by the OBA Academy:

 Best New Brewery